 - passing small amounts of urine

-- discomfort in the lower abdomen
+- discomfort in your lower abdomen

 If you have a UTI in your kidneys, you might have: